What Makes Decks Different

 Railing Panel Spacing

-Posts should be spaced evenly, making every panel the same size.
+Posts should be spaced equal distances apart, making every panel the same size.
 This means trimming all the panels, rather than just the last panel.
-Subtract the post opening from panel length and divide by 2 to figure out how much to trim off both ends of the panel.
+Subtract the space between the posts from panel length and divide by 2 to figure out how much to trim off both ends of the panel.

 Construction